 Perhaps the professor saw this coming: On April 1, 1908 the Telegram reported that Benjamin Tillar, who had bought up much of “hotel block,” including the Delaware Hotel, would build a huge new hotel on the site of the Delaware.

 The venerable Delaware was living on borrowed time: In the April 4, 1909 Star-Telegram architects Sanguinet and Staats advertised for bids to tear down the hotel.
 Two columns over was an ad for the doomed hotel: “first-class in every respect.”

 Tillar’s new hotel would be even grander than the Delaware, stretching the length of 4th Street between Main and Houston streets.
 Benjamin Tillar named his hotel “Westbrook” after his father, J. T. Westbrook Tillar.

-At the right edge of the postcard at Main and 3rd can be seen the little Jett Building (1902), Fort Worth headquarters of Northern Texas Traction.
-The Jett Building—with its Chisholm Trail mural—can be seen in the recent photo of Sundance Square Plaza at the top of the post.
+At the right edge of the postcard at Main and 3rd can be seen the little building at 400 Main Street (1902), Fort Worth headquarters of Northern Texas Traction Company.
+The building—with its Chisholm Trail mural—can be seen in the recent photo of Sundance Square Plaza at the top of the post.